Table of contents

 For transfer to non-registered account, the maximum daily transfer limit is HKD400,000 per customer as payer.
 This limit is shared by Phonebanking, HSBC Online/Mobile Banking, local ATM and overseas ATM.
 The maximum sub-limit for Phonebanking and overseas ATM are HKD50,000 each, while for local ATM and HSBC Online/Mobile Banking are HKD400,000 each.

 Note: If you submit more than one transfer request in the same day, the available transfer limit will be your daily transfer limit less the amount of the transfer that you have already requested/made.

 How can I change my daily transfer limits?

-You can change your limit anytime through HSBC Online Banking.
-Simply find 'My Banking' menu and select 'Daily payment and transfer limits'.
+You can change your limit anytime through HSBC Online Banking by going to 'Pay & transfer' from the top menu > 'Settings' > 'Daily payment and transfer limits'.

 For security reasons, you'll need to handle limit increase requests in person at an HSBC branch or by using your Mobile Security Key/Security Device through HSBC Online Banking.